Lewis Howes grew up depressed and aimless. As an adult, he slept on his sister's couch and didn't even make enough money to pay rent.

 Lewis Howes is a member of the U.S. Olympic handball team and a bestselling author.
 He is also the host of School of Greatness, a podcast where he interviews influential figures, like Gary Vaynerchuk and Grant Cardone.

-Lewis Howes's life took a complete 180 despite his unfavorable circumstances growing up.
-Let's explore his backstory and how he became a successful entrepreneur.
+His life took a complete 180 despite his unfavorable circumstances growing up.
+Let's explore Lewis Howes' net worth, backstory, and how he became a successful entrepreneur.

 Ryan had dinner with Lewis, Gary Vee, and a bunch of other entrepreneurs.
 See what happened: